thk123/se4be-website/index.md

  4. [Code Review](#seminar-d-code-review)
  5. [Continuous Integration](#seminar-e-continuous-integration)

-Each of the seminars features _practical examples_ to see how these techniques can be applied.
 These seminars take the form of a 45 minute presentation plus plenty of time for questions.
+Each of the seminars will feature plenty of _practical examples_ to see how these techniques can be applied.

 The seminars can be delivered in person at your office, via a video call or a hybrid approach.